MiloMargolis/CS4100-Clinical-Trial-Matchmaking/README.md

 - This would help prioritize not only relevant trials, but also trials that are likely to be completed.

 ## Running the project
+- Clone the repository with: git clone <repo_url>
+- Install the dependencies listed in requirements.txt with: pip install -r requirements.txt
 - Run python src/main.py
   - This will load the data, train the embeddings preforms the matching, and save the output to a CSV.

 ## AI Citations:
 - ChatGPT-4o